 🔸Subsequently, he served as a lecturer in anatomy at the Tanjore Medical School.

-🔸When British were ruling our nation, most of the top jobs in government hospitals in India were invariably given to British doctors.
+🔸During pre-independence most of the top jobs in Government hospitals in India were invariably given to British doctors.

 🔸But luckily in 1915, Dr. Gurusami was transferred to Madras and got an opportunity to work in Madras Medical College.

-🔸Moreover, he became the first Indian to get appointed as the Professor of Therapeutics at Madras Medical College in 1920.
-As well as, he was deputed to England to study the teaching of therapeutics.
+🔸Moreover, he became the first Indian to get appointed as a Professor of Therapeutics at Madras Medical College in 1920.
+This post was regarded to be a very high position, which was earlier occupied only by the British.
+Also, he was sent to England to study the teaching of therapeutics.

 🔸In fact, he was widely known as an excellent bedside teacher, who diagnosed many diseases by percussion technique.
 The Britishers recognized his gift of diagnosis and mentioned in their Journal Materia-Medica as the “Father of Medicine.”

 🔸Indeed, he was a man of few words.
 He often remarked that “Talking long and too much was a disease by itself” and every Friday he observed silence.

 🔸Later, he took a leading role in the formation and inauguration of the Association of Physicians of India (API) in Chennai in 1944 and became its founding member.

 🔅Director of the Indian Bank.